Rusty Rabbit

 The concept of Trigame may be extended to a 3rd dimension which may be called Tetgame.

-Essentially, this could become a 3D immersive game using thetrahedrons to fill space completly.
+Essentially, this could become a 3D immersive game using tetrahedrons to fill space (nearly) completely.
 If you'd like to know more you can listen in on the development or watch the progress here: Tetgame

 The rules and play would be similar so it is thought that this would come only after a player has mastered the existing 2D game.